Haynes King (American football): Texas A&M

-2020

 King played in two games as a backup quarterback to Kellen Mond his first year at Texas A&M in 2020.
 Prior to the 2021 season, he was named the team's starting quarterback.

-2021

-On September 11, against Colorado, King suffered a lower right leg injury on a scramble in the first quarter and was out for the remainder of the game; he was replaced by sophomore Zach Calzada.
+On September 11, 2021 against Colorado, King suffered a lower right leg injury on a scramble in the first quarter and was out for the remainder of the game; he was replaced by sophomore Zach Calzada.
 On the Monday following the game, head coach Jimbo Fisher stated that King had a fractured leg and would be out indefinitely.

-2022

 On December 2, 2022, King entered the transfer portal.

 Georgia Tech

 On December 18, 2022, it was reported King had transferred to Georgia Tech.
-In his first start King was 19 of 32 for 313 passing yards and 3 touchdowns but had a fumble and interception as they lost 39–34 against Louisville.
+In his first start at Georgia Tech in 2023, King went 19 of 32 for 313 passing yards and 3 touchdowns but had a fumble and interception as they lost 39–34 against Louisville.
+King led the Yellow Jackets to a 6–6 regular season record and a win in the Gasparilla Bowl against UCF.

+King and the Jackets went 7–5 in the 2024 regular season, ending the regular season in a controversial 44-42 8OT loss to rival Georgia, in which King passed for 303 yards and 2 touchdowns.
+They subsequently lost in the Birmingham Bowl to Vanderbilt.
+King finished 10th in the 2025 Heisman Trophy voting after a 9–3 regular season with notable wins over Clemson and ACC champion Duke, winning ACC player of the year and the Earl Campbell Tyler Rose Award.
+King's final game was 25–21 loss in the Pop-Tarts Bowl to BYU.